 An ecological assessment, detailed mapping and targeted surveys were undertaken by qualified and experienced Biosis ecologists Alejandro Barreto (Botanist) and Sarah Allison (Zoologist) in August and November 2018.
-Additional field investigations were undertaken in April 2021 by experienced Biosis ecologist Brooke Corrigan (Consultant Restoration Ecologist) and Dr Caragh Heenan (Project Zoologist).
-Surveys were conducted under the terms of Biosis' Scientific Licence issued by the Energy, Environment and Science Division (EES) under the National Parks and Wildlife Act 1974 (SL100758, expiry date 31 May 2022).
-Fauna survey was conducted under approval CSB 17/892 from the NSW Animal Care and Ethics Committee (expiry date 31 January 2023).
+Further field investigations were undertaken in April 2021 by experienced Biosis ecologist Brooke Corrigan (Consultant Restoration Ecologist) and Dr Caragh Heenan (Senior Zoologist) and in July 2024 by Caragh Heenan, Emma Heath (Graduate Ecologist) and Mitchell Palmer (Principal Ecologist).
+Surveys were conducted under the terms of Biosis' Scientific Licence issued by the Energy, Environment and Science Division (EES) under the National Parks and Wildlife Act 1974 (SL100758, expiry date 31 May 2025).
+Fauna survey was conducted under approval CSB 17/892 from the NSW Animal Care and Ethics Committee (expiry date 31 January 2025).

-The subject land was surveyed in accordance with the BAM (DPIE 2020a), which involved:
+The subject land was surveyed in accordance with the BAM (DPIE 2020), which involved:

-- The identification and mapping of PCTs according to the structural definitions of Lower Hunter Vegetation Mapping (Cockerill, Harrington, & Bagel 2013). - The identification of native and exotic plant species, according to the Flora of NSW (Harden 1992, Harden 1993, Harden 2000, Harden 2002), with reference to recent taxonomic changes. - Incidental observations using the "random meander" method (Cropper 1993). - Identification of fauna habitats and assessment of their condition and value to threatened fauna species - Observations of animal activity and searches for indirect evidence of fauna (such as scats, nests, burrows, hollows, tracks, scratches and diggings).
+- The identification and mapping of PCTs according to the structural definitions of Lower Hunter Vegetation Mapping (Cockerill, Harrington, & Bagel 2013). - The identification of native and exotic plant species, according to the Flora of NSW (Harden 1992, Harden 1993, Harden 2000, Harden 2002), with reference to recent taxonomic changes. - Incidental observations using the "random meander" method (Cropper 1993). - Identification of fauna habitats and assessment of their condition and value to threatened fauna species. - Observations of animal activity and searches for indirect evidence of fauna (such as scats, nests, burrows, hollows, tracks, scratches and diggings).

-- Targeted surveys of threatened flora and fauna within the subject land in accordance with the NSW Guide to surveying Threatened Plants (OEH 2016). - An assessment of the natural resilience of the vegetation of the site. - Identification of previous and current factors threatening the ecological function and survival of native vegetation within and adjacent to the subject land.
+- Targeted surveys for threatened flora within the subject land in accordance with the NSW Guide to surveying Threatened Plants (OEH 2016) and Surveying threatened plants and their habitats NSW survey guide for the Biodiversity Assessment Method as these were the relevant guides at the time of survey (DPIE 2020). - An assessment of the natural resilience of the vegetation of the site. - Identification of previous and current factors threatening the ecological function and survival of native vegetation within and adjacent to the subject land.